Time: Saturday, March 24, 13:00pm - 17:30pm

 - Incubator/Accelerator talk about who are those founders in Silicon Valley (demographic, portfolio examples), and startup areas, team member’s role and how engineers grow, from technology know-how to business and finance know-how

-- HR/Talent acquisition expert from Global companies talk about the current hunt for local talents
+- HR/Talent acquisition expert from global companies and university talk about the opportunities and current hunt for local talents

 12:45 pm to 1:15 pm

 1:30 pm to 3:30 pm